setupyourskills/dew-randomquote/README.md

 ### Prerequisites

 - A functional installation of [Neorg](https://github.com/nvim-neorg/neorg) is required for this module to work.
-- The core module [Neorg-dew](https://github.com/setupyourskills/neorg-dew) must be installed, as it provides essential base libraries.
+- The core module [Neorg Dew](https://github.com/setupyourskills/neorg-dew) must be installed, as it provides essential base libraries.

 ### Using Lazy.nvim